stateset/core/docs/cli-guide.md

-Liquidation automatically deducts the vault's entire `ssusd` debt from the calling account before collateral is released, so be sure the liquidator holds enough stablecoins to cover the position.
+Liquidation automatically deducts the vault's entire `ssusd` debt from the calling account before collateral is released, so be sure the liquidator holds enough stablecoin to cover the position.

 ### Queries